-Casual Dress General on or off-campus life, activities, and game S. Acceptable Casual Dress Jeans, cargo pants, joggers, etc. Athletic shoes, sandals, etc. T-shirts, hoodies Knee-length, loose-fitting shorts (knee-length is defined as coming to the top of Not Acceptable Casual Dress Tank top undershirts are not permitted.
-Pajama pants are not appropriate for Casual Dress.
-Ripped, patched, torn, inappropriately faded, worn-out jeans are not permitted.
+Casual Dress

+General on or off-campus life, activities, and games.

+Acceptable Casual Dress

+- Jeans, cargo pants, joggers, etc.

+- Athletic shoes, sandals, etc.

+- T-shirts, hoodies

+- Knee-length, loose-fitting shorts (knee-length is defined as coming to the top of the kneecap when standing) are acceptable for viewing or participating in outdoor sports on campus, P.E. classes, and off-campus.